Undergraduate Course: Culture and Society in the Portuguese Speaking World (ELCH08007)

 ||Hours & Minutes

 On completion of this course, the student will be able to:

-- Demonstrate a broad understanding of the main currents in Portuguese, Brazilian and Lusophone African history, culture and politics, as seen through a range of disciplines, using a selection of core theories and concepts
+- Demonstrate a broad understanding of the main currents in the Portuguese, Brazilian and Lusophone African history, culture and politics, as seen through a range of disciplines, using a selection of core theories, principles and concepts.